esaude/esaude-emr-poc/test/e2eTests/README.md

 5. Once the tests have finished open `test/e2eTests/reports/pocE2E.html` to view results

 ## How Do I Write E2E Tests?
 Adding a new E2E test?
-If you haven't done so already, I recommend reading the next section on architecture before reading this section.
+If you haven't done so already, I recommend reading the next section on architecture before reading this one.
 I'm inpatient, however, and just want to see code, so I placed this section earlier in the stack.

 ```javascript
 Feature('Login');